avernois/devfriendlyplaces/readme.md

 Contribute
 ----------
 ### What kind of place can I add?
-Devfriendlyplaces is meant to list places that are not meant for work, but where you could without having to justify yourself or feeling judge or not welcome.
+Devfriendlyplaces is meant to list places that are not meant for work, but where you could without having to justify yourself or feeling judged or not welcome.
 For example coffee shop, library, theater hall, ...
 If when thinking to that place you can say yes to the two following questions: